Points of interest in a call

 Trackers

 Trackers identify when important words, phrases or concepts are mentioned in a call, allowing you to surface the parts of your conversations that matter most.
-Once a tracker is set up, we automatically detect its location in the call, and show when it appears.
+Once a tracker is set up, we automatically detect if it’s mentioned in the call, and show when it appears.

 Click on any tracker label to see the snippet where the tracker was detected.
-Click on the snippet and go to that moment in the call.
+Click on a snippet to go to that moment in the call.

 Filler words